mrdoob/three.js/README.md

 	</script>

-If you are interested on messing with the actual library, instead of importing the three.js compressed file, you can include the original files in this order:
+For creating a customised version of the library, including the source files in this order would be a good way to start:

 	<script type="text/javascript" src="js/three/Three.js"></script>
 	<script type="text/javascript" src="js/three/core/Color.js"></script>